matt-cart/website/website/content/how-i-built-this-website-(part-1).md

 ## Conclusion

 A quick recap of Part 1.
 In this post we covered:
-- Package management with pip and bower.
+- Package management with pip and yarn.
 - Setup of a minimal Flask website comprised of a single file.
 - Setup of a slightly more complicated website that is structured in a more traditional fashion.
 - Basic use of routes to pass information to webpages.
 - Basic Jinja syntax.

-Proceed to [Part 2](/blog/how-i-built-this-website-(part-2)) for an introduction to Markdown.
+Proceed to [Part 2](</blog/how-i-built-this-website-(part-2)>) for an introduction to Markdown.